tgrudda1/HBV_primer_fidelity/README.md

 # HBV_primer_fidelity
 ## Introduction
 This is a rudimentary code to blast your HBV primers against 4,000+ full length HBV sequences, genotypes A-I, testing for pangenotypicity.
 Sequences are pulled from http://hvdr.bioinf.wits.ac.za/alignments/.
 Please cite Bell et al. (DOI: 10.1186/s40064-016-3312-0) if using this for   publication.
+I don't really know how to code, but if this was helpful for your project please cite the work attached to this code.

 ## Requirements
-Linux (I used a Ubuntu Desktop for this, but you can modify it for use fairly easily):
+UNIX shell (I used Linux on a Ubuntu Desktop for this, but you can modify it for use fairly easily):
 NCBI Blast can be installed `sudo apt-get install ncbi-blast+`

 RStudio: